ArjanCodes/examples/context_manager/README.md

 The main reason to use context managers is to help allocate and cleanup resources.
 This is helpful for example if you want to open a file, a database connection, or a network connection.
 If an error occurs, the context manager mechanism will automatically clean up the resource.

 This also means that if you don't need to cleanup resources, there's no reason to use a context manager.
-In fact, you shouldn't.
-Because context managers use the 'with' statement in Python, this also results in an extra code indentation level, and a new scope (because the variable is not accessible outside of the with statement).
-Nesting with statements introduces more layers and makes things worse:
+Because context managers use the 'with' statement in Python, this results in an unnecessary code indentation level, and a new scope as well (because the variable is not accessible outside of the with statement).
+By the way, a nice trick is if you're nesting with statements, like this:

 ```python
 with open_socket() as s: